wwwehr/nearai/aws_runner/README.md

 ## Local testing
+__Docker must be run from the root of the repository so the Dockerfile can pull in openapi_client.__

+Note the dash before the framework names and after the environment names.

-`docker build --platform linux/amd64 --build-arg FRAMEWORK=-base -t nearai-runner:test .`
+Base framework `docker build -f aws_runner/Dockerfile --platform linux/amd64 --build-arg -t nearai-runner:test .`

-`docker run --platform linux/amd64 -p 9000:8080 nearai-runner:test`
+LangGraph framework `docker build -f aws_runner/Dockerfile --platform linux/amd64 --build-arg FRAMEWORK=-langgraph -t nearai-runner:test .`

-This will start the server on port 9000.
+`docker run --platform linux/amd64 -p 9000:8080 nearai-runner:test` will start the server on port 9000.

 To call the server you will need a signedMessage for the auth param.

 ```
 curl "http://localhost:9000/2015-03-31/functions/function/invocations" \
 -d @- <<'EOF'